 Application for student teaching must be filed with the Field Director by March 1 of the junior year.
-In addition to the requirements for admission to Teacher Education, the following are generally required:
+The following are generally required:

-- 1. Senior standing at the time of student teaching - 2.
-Completion of specified minimum professional and specialized education courses with an overall GPA of at least 2.50 with no grade in the major courses below a "C-" - a. students who have a grade below "C-" in a professional or specialized course must retake the course and improve their grade before being admitted to student teaching - b. if a grade below "C-" is made in a professional or specialized course during or after student teaching, students will be required to retake the course(s) before graduation - c. for a listing of professional and specialized courses see the Education Major Handbook - 3.
-Satisfactory recommendation of the Student Teaching Review Board - 4.
-Pass the Oklahoma General Education Test (OGET) before March 1 - 5.
-Submit an application and two Dispositions of the Effective Educator forms - 6.
-Complete portfolio requirements for admission to student teaching - 7.
-Successfully complete 3 field experiences - 8.
+- 1. Completed background check clearance. - 2.
+Admitted to Teacher Education. - 3.
+Senior standing at the time of student teaching - 4.
+Completion of specified minimum professional and specialized education courses with an overall GPA of at least 2.50 with no grade in the major courses below a "C-" - a. students who have a grade below "C-" in a professional or specialized course must retake the course and improve their grade before being admitted to student teaching - b. if a grade below "C-" is made in a professional or specialized course during or after student teaching, students will be required to retake the course(s) before graduation - c. for a listing of professional and specialized courses see the Oklahoma Wesleyan University Catalog. - 5.
+Satisfactory recommendation of the Student Teaching Review Board - 6.
+Submit an application and two Dispositions of the Effective Educator forms - 7.
+Complete portfolio requirements for admission to student teaching - 8.
+Successfully complete 3 field experiences - 9.
 Admission will be conditional until all courses are completed and grades are reviewed prior to the student teaching semester

-Transfer students must earn a minimum of nine semester hours in Education courses at OKWU before being considered for student teaching.
+Transfer students must earn a minimum of nine semester hours in teacher education courses at OKWU before being considered for student teaching.